AsiaPonder001/Active-Directory-Configuration/README.md

 <img src="https://i.imgur.com/iKPzneQ.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Active Directory Deployed in the Cloud (Microsoft Azure)
+<h5>Active Directory Deployed in the Cloud (Microsoft Azure)<h5/>
 <p>In the last tutorial I installed Active directory within Azure Virtual Machines.
-This tutorial I will go through configuration of Active Directory.<p/></h1>
+This tutorial I will go through configuration of Active Directory.<p/>

 - Create an Admin User account, Organizational Unit, and New Employee to the Domain Admins Security Group.
 - Join Client-1 to the DC